 - Undergraduate students from all majors are welcome to participate in the Film & TV Internship Program.

 - Students earn four units for FTV 183 and 2 to 6 units for the FTV 195 internship component.
 Students should elect 2 units for a minimum of 140 hours per session; 4 units for a minimum of 170 hours per session; and 6 units for a minimum of 200 hours per session.

-- Students receiving 6 units for 195 should conduct 3 interviews with individuals in their office and include a report with their final paper.
+- Students receiving 6 units for 195 should conduct 3 interviews with individuals at the internship company and include a report with their final research paper.

-- A completed time sheet, approved by the student's internship supervisor, is required at the end of the quarter.
+- A completed time sheet, approved by the student’s site supervisor, and a company profile are required at the end of the quarter.

 - Next you enroll in FTV 183A, 183B or 183C directly through MyUCLA.

-- You will also have to complete and get all the signatures for the Liability Waiver, Student Learning Agreement and Worker's Comp Agreement.
-Your employer will have to approve and sign the latter two as well.
-Download the complete Internship Package.
+- You will also have to complete and get all the signatures for the Liability Waiver, Student Learning Agreement and Worker’s Comp Agreement in the Internship Package.
+Your employer will have to approve and countersign the Student Learning Agreement and Worker’s Comp Agreement.

 - Drop off the completed Internship Package and the 195 Contract at the FTVDM Internship Office in 225 East Melnitz or email them to the Internship Coordinator: email@example.com.
 Once the Director of the FTVDM Internship Program has approved the paperwork, your enrollment will be processed by TFT Student Services and FTV 195 will show up on your class list.

-- After you are formally enrolled you may request a verification of credit letter for your employer, if needed.
-Click here for instructions
+- After you are formally enrolled you may request a proof of credit letter for your employer, if needed.

 If you enroll in a minimum of 4 units in Summer Session, you may be eligible for on-campus housing.
 For more information, please visit the UCLA Housing Office.